 What ingredients are in this Spanish latte cold brew?

-Because I like to drink cold coffee the whole day when it’s hot outside, I decided to make a cold brew version of an already fantastic hot version Spanish latte.
+Because I like to drink cold coffee (like an iced latte) the whole day when it’s hot outside, I decided to make a cold brew version of an already fantastic hot version of a Spanish latte.

 I’ve changed this recipe up, so it’s easier to make and is perfect for drinking cold.
 You’ll need the following ingredients for this recipe: